People tend to assume a lot of things about me, and that’s just fine. Keeps things interesting.

 “You should stop being a man-whore and sleeping your way around the world.
 Tricking girls into thinking the relationship will go somewhere is bad policy, bro.”

-Generally people who know me at all don’t hurl this one at me, but I’ve had quite a few people accuse me of similar things, and generally people who haven’t even read anything I’ve written, spoken to me or otherwise checked their facts tend to assume a lot (I guess if a guy is traveling around the world for any amount of time, he must be getting his jollies by fooling women into bed and then leaving in the middle of the night…stranger things have happened).
+Generally people who know me at all don’t hurl this one at me, but I’ve had quite a few people accuse me of similar things.
+People who haven’t even read anything I’ve written, spoken to me, or otherwise checked their facts tend to assume a lot.

-Not only does this concept not give women much credit when it comes to thinking (thank goodness there’s someone to look out for them, because they certainly can’t think for themselves!), it’s also patently wrong, but I’ll get to that in a second.
+Not only does this concept not give women much credit when it comes to thinking for themselves, it’s also patently wrong, but I’ll get to that in a second.

 There’s one more that I hear, and though it’s not as often, it’s been popping up with increasingly frequency: